The minimum you must know

 The President of Iran insists on peace for Yemen

 According to newspaper reports, Yemen used to suffer from malnutrition and consequently disease.
 The population used to be in greater need of more humanitarian support than virtually any other country.
-Hundreds of thousands of people were starving and tens of millions of people were food insecure.
+Tens of millions of people were desperate.
 Basic needs went unmet for close to a decade.
-But currently the economy of the country is improving and humanitarian assistance is helping a lot.
-This is contributing to stability in the relationship between Iran & Saudi Arabia, as well as in U. S. - China relations.
-The Iranian & Saudi Arabian governments have individually given more generously to support the Yemen people than all other governments combined.
-But this year the United States and China may be doing as much, too.
-It may be important for other countries to follow their lead.
+But currently their economy is improving in comparative peacetime.

-According to a U.S. State Department press release in January 2023, the United States recently became involved in peace building “for 25 activities to strengthen local leaders, organizations, and networks to serve as neutral arbitrators and peace builders… [to help] youth, women, discuss and resolve long-standing conflicts, raise awareness about discrimination, and bring people together to discuss solutions for a peaceful Yemen.”
-Clearly President Biden and the entire White House team led extraordinarily with respect to the country.
+According to a U.S. State Department press release in January 2023, the United States became involved in peace building “for 25 activities to strengthen local leaders, organizations, and networks to serve as neutral arbitrators and peace builders… [to help] youth, women, discuss and resolve long-standing conflicts, raise awareness about discrimination, and bring people together to discuss solutions for a peaceful Yemen.”
+This writer doesn’t know whether the current administration would become similarly supportive e in context of Abraham Accords.

 The press release also said that the United States increasingly is helping to beautify and make Yemen livable, by providing economic support to “Yemeni communities… to repair aging water networks, upgrade power utility grids, and form groups where young people learned to express themselves and become leaders.”
-This is a phenomenal attitude from the United States.
-It's an amazing thing to do.
+So the United States deserves credit for wanting to help people there.